glfharris/symbols/readme.md

 ![](anki-symbols-config-21.png)

-Just add the symbols you want to the "favvourites" key and they will appear.
+Just add the symbols you want to the "favourites" key and they will appear.
 Whole Char Sets can be added in a similar fashion, just keep to the current Schema.

 Feel free to suggest any additional symbols to the current set, and we can share them with everyone!